animafps/simply/docs/tracking-google-tag-manager.md

   - Click Prev Post
   - Click Related Post
   - Click Name of Tag
+- Home
+  - Click Featured Read Post
+- Footer
+  - Click Subscribe

 ## Settings Google Tag Manager

 With [Google Tag Manager](https://tagmanager.google.com/), there are a million different ways to make your tagging setup leaner and more flexible.
+You can also use other tracking utilities like [Umami](https://umami.is) which is being used on animafps.xyz

 > I'll use an easy way to reduce redundancy here.
 It's the generic event tag 😊 you guessed it!